 Oh hello !!
-Namaskaaram.
-So you are actually interested in knowing who I am.
-I am pleasantly surprised.
-Well, if you aren’t my HR manager trying to figure out how I spend my time, you are welcome to be friends with me.
+I’ll let you in on a secret.
+I am pleasantly surprised that you browsed all the way over here to actually read more about me.
+So if you aren’t my HR manager trying to figure out how I spend my time, you are welcome to be friends with me.

 My name is Sandeep Nair, and I welcome you to my blog, dear reader.

 This blog has been a long time in the making, and consequently, has no ordered structure to speak of.
 Counter-intuitive, ain’t it?
 The reason is that I spent a long time agonizing over how to monetize my blog.
 Now, I could have written informative and highly authoritative pieces about transformer wiring, business to business marketing, or automobile manufacturing.
 But since I have done electrical engineering, studied marketing at IIM Bangalore and worked for some time at Tata Motors, I knew for a fact that I suck at those things.
 Then finally, one fine day, I decided that enough was enough and I needed to downsize my plans for buying a Harley Davidson with my blog ad revenue.